Labeling patients may lead to seriously inappropriate care.

 We have now arranged for a blood test.
 I suspect a mild case of AS.

 Getting it right requires insight and wisdom on both the part of doctor and patient.
 Most doctors are conscientious, work hard, do their best but still get it all wrong periodically.
 I do.
+Get a second, and if necessary a third and fourth opinion.

 So, where is all this leading?
-A healthy dose of sceptism is never out of order, not that I'm suggesting you should question and doubt every diagnosis and decision of all your doctors.
+A healthy dose of skepticism is never out of order, not that I'm suggesting you should question and doubt every diagnosis and decision of all your doctors.
 But when that little inner voice is speaking to you, listen.
 When you own sense, your own intuition is speaking loud and clear, it never hurts to get a second opinion.
 Or a third.

-Doubts about your chiropractor's explanation of the tingling in your arm?
+Do you have doubts about your chiropractor's explanation of the tingling in your arm?
 Ask your medical doctor for an opinion.
 Your inner sense tells you that your chest pain isn't coming from a heart condition?
 Ask your chiropractor if it could be Tietze's syndrome.
 Tingling and numbness down the side of your thigh and your doctor tells you that meralgia paresthetica is untreatable?
 Baloney.
 Talk to your chiropractor.

 This is probably my own serious error.
-Some fifteen years ago I diagnosed a patient suffering from lower back pain with a short leg, prescribed an orthotic to go in her shoe, and went off to the Netherlands for an extended period.
+Some fifteen years ago I diagnosed patient 3 suffering from lower back pain with a short leg, prescribed an orthotic to go in her shoe, and went off to the Netherlands for an extended period.

 Now she has consulted me again for another condition.
 Again that short leg.
 No, said she, the original orthotic didn't help.
 In fact, it seemed to make her back pain worse and finally she turfed it out.
 Now I want her to wear it again because she has a marked scoliosis and unleveling of the pelvis.
 A lift in her shoe will reduce the chances of arthritis in her spine, hip and knee; so the research shows.